Guide

 Annual Review

-• ☐ Request updated bias audit results
+• ☐ Request updated bias audit results.

-• ☐ Review any AI functionality changes
+• ☐ Review AI changes since last assessment.

-• ☐ Update your impact assessment documentation
+• ☐ Refresh impact assessment docs with new data.

-• ☐ Verify data retention practices
+• ☐ Confirm data retention and privacy practices.

 Trigger-Based Review

-• Vendor releases major updates
+• Vendor major updates or incidents.

-• Candidate complaints arise
+• Candidate complaints about AI.

 Sample Request Letter